mochul/BusyBookingsReport/index.md

 Integrate load balancing and caching strategies as user base grows.
 Utilize AI-driven anomaly detection for booking.
-For example, suspicious patterns or double-booking attempts).
+For example, suspicious patterns or double-booking attempts.
 Implement a recommendation engine to suggest businesses based on user preferences.
 Implement reminders and notifications through SMS or email, further automating the booking experience.
 Integrate automated load testing tools and performance profiling guided by AI suggestions.